-Lecture Examinations
+Examinations

-Four written examinations will be administered.
+Examinations will be administered Periodiocally throughout the course.
 The format of the examinations will be multiple choice, true/false, short answer, matching, and fill in the blank type questions.
-Each of the examinations will test material covered during the prior class meetings.
+Each of the examinations will test material covered during the prior modules.
 Exams will cover material in the textbook and activities completed during class sessions.
-You are required to bring a Scantron to each examination.